 - 1. If the fire alarm is not already activated, pull the building fire alarm. - 2.
 Contact OCCC CPD and notify others in the area of the need to exit the building immediately. - 3.
 Assist others with evacuation, as necessary.
 Do not utilize elevators if there is a fire in the building. - 4.
 Close doors as you exit the building. - 5.
 Once outside, move away from building and make way to the nearest Emergency Rally Point. - 6.
 If you are caught in heavy smoke, get close to the floor and crawl.
 Cover your mouth and nose with blouse, shirt, or jacket and breathe through your nose. - 7.
 If you are trapped by fire, back away and close as many doors as possible between you and the fire.
 Place a wet towel or clothing at the bottom of the door to prevent smoke from coming in.
 Contact OCCC CPD and/or yell for help. - 8.
 Follow the instructions of emergency responders on site. - 9.
-Ensure walkways, driveways, and streets are clear for emergency response crews and vehicles that may be arriving on scene. - PULL DOWN
+Ensure walkways, driveways, and streets are clear for emergency response crews and vehicles that may be arriving on scene. - a second and a second PULL DOWN Simplex gnition of dust